XxAdi101xX/User-Interfaces/a2/readme.md

 Canvases can also be saved and loaded appropriately using the menu options.
 As a demo, you can load in the jPanelDrawing.txt to try this out or just go right ahead and save your own images.
 Shortcuts to these menu items have been added for convenience.

 You can run `make run` with Java installed to run the application locally.
-The application was created in a Linux environment and was tested thoroughly with Java 10.0.3.
+The application was tested thoroughly on a Windows and Linux environment with Java 10.0.3 installed.

 ## Fair Use Disclaimer for Images
 All icons were found on www.shareicon.net.